FAQ – Barry’s Boxing Center

 How much does it cost to start boxing?

-Monthly Dues are between $45 – $55 depending on age.
+Monthly Dues starts at $50 depending on age.
 Plus, there an annual registration fee of $25.
 Everyone is required to have a pair of hand wraps which you can buy from us if you choose for $10.00.
 You will also need boxing or wrestling shoes within the first month because we do not allow regular street shoes on our ring canvases, and a mouthpiece by the time coaches say you are ready to begin sparring.

 What do my annual and monthly fees cover?